 Consider an advisor charging just 1% who is putting you into mutual funds with an average expense ratio of 1%.
-If you have a $2M portfolio you're paying $40K a year!
-And that's not counting any commissions, 401(k) fees etc. That kind of money really adds up.
+If you have a $2 million portfolio, you're paying $40,000 a year!
+And that's not counting any commissions, 401(k) fees, etc. That kind of money really adds up.
 The less you spend on advice, the more you get to keep.
 That means you can save less now, spend more later, take less risk over the years, and/or retire sooner.
 It really does make a difference.

 Some investors may worry that they won't do as good a job as a professional advisor.
 That's a realistic concern for many high-income professionals.
-But bear in mind you don't have to do better than the advisor.
+But bear in mind that you don't have to do better than the advisor.
 You don't even have to do as well as the advisor.
-You only have to do as well as the advisor minus the cost of his advice, and that's an easier benchmark to beat.
+You only have to do as well as the advisor minus the cost of their advice, and that's an easier benchmark to beat.
 In my experience, it is rare for a very early retiree to use a traditional financial advisor.
-Those retirees might not know everything, but they know enough and they coupled it with a very high savings rate partially enabled by saving advisory fees.
+Those retirees might not know everything, but they know enough—and they coupled it with a very high savings rate partially enabled by saving advisory fees.

 I've said many times that by the time you know how to recognize a good advisor, you probably know enough to be your own financial advisor.
 It's a bit like finding a good doc if you don't know anything about medicine.
 Asking your physician friends for a referral to an advisor is like asking your carpenter friends for a referral to a doctor.
 Sure, they might know about their bedside manner, but they have no idea of their clinical competence.